Frequently Asked Questions

 What do you do during your CCA sessions?
 (This is, hands-down, the question we’ve been asked most frequently.
 We’re glad that people are interested in what we’re doing during CCA!)

 However, that’s just one part of what Green Councillors do!
-We have more CCA sessions before the Clean and Green Week (normally held between March-April) and the Primary School June Camp to try out our proposals and work as a team on our initiatives.
+We have more CCA sessions before the Clean and Green Week (normally held between March-April) as well as the Secondary School Green Conference to try out our proposals and work as a team on our initiatives.

 Green Councillors also formulate proposals to improve the school’s environmental status.
 This is done during our project sub-committee meetings, which are held at the discretion of each sub-committee, or by ourselves (such as proposal writing), after curriculum hours.

 As you can see, our sessions are very flexible and allow us to accommodate the schedule of each Green Councillor!

 We have general meetings once a week.
 For the current batch of Green Councillors, meetings are normally held on Mondays.